September 13, 2015 by katmcdaniel

 I don’t mean that we should walk around under a spell that blinds us to reality or that we should do only what we please, but rather that we cultivate a peacefulness, joy and wonder for the world around us that doesn’t completely fade when we meet adversity.
 How do we do this?
 Here are a few strategies.

-There are those who believe in expecting the worst so that they never experience a negative surprise.
-There are a few problems with embracing this philosophy.
-One is that you may end up manifesting your worst thoughts and nightmares.
+We all know that person who constantly expects the worst so that they never experience a negative surprise.
+If you choose to embrace this philosophy, realize that it may help you to manifest your worst thoughts and nightmares.
 We often take steps to avoid the uncomfortable realities we anticipate and these steps can actually create those realities, either externally or internally.
 If we expect something to be unpleasant or expect someone will not like us, we emit signals that make those events more likely to happen.
-Our negative attitude has energy that can poison the lives of those around us.
+Our attitude has energy that can bless or poison the lives of those around us.
 This is our magic.
 In addition, life is able to surprise us with circumstances which are worse than we can imagine.
 We are not going to be able to avoid disappointment completely, so we might as well look with joy on that which is good.

 Is there any value in preparing to fight a dragon when the dragon turns out to be either a mouse or a train?